 The main difference between all these levels of products isn’t the quality or the taste a lot of the time, it’s just the price!
 They will differentiate the packaging and try to make them more expansive versions look fancier (there is a whole science to what colours to use to make something look more expensive and enticing!) but most of these products will be made in the same factories with the same machines and with the same ingredients.

 The idea of supermarket downshifting is that when you next go grocery shopping you ‘step down’ a level from the product you usually get, so if you always get Walkers multipack crisps try switching down to the supermarkets own brand multipack crisps- chances are you won’t notice a difference taste-wise but it could make a BIG difference to your bill.
+It’s also worth looking into swapping out products that use single-use plastics as that can save you money too!

 Where Do You Shop?